hackclub/hackclub/workshops/splatter_paint/README.md

 2. If rainbows are too predictable for you, you can set the hue to a random number between 0 and 360 (remember, this covers every color on the HSB system)
 3. Who says your canvas has to be white?
 Try setting the background color of your website to something custom, and/or change it every time a new circle is created.
 4. Who says you have to draw circles?
 Try drawing a random mix of circles, ovals of random lengths and widths, and other shapes.
+5. Randomness is fun, but controlled randomness is even more fun.
+Take a look at the [Paper.js docs on mouse events](https://paperjs.org/reference/mouseevent/).
+How can you use the properties of the MouseEvent to play with the radius? (here’s what I came up with: try setting the radius to `event.delta.length` and see what happens)
-5. If you want to hurt your eyes and ears, try using the [Tone.js](https://tonejs.github.io) library to play a synth sound of a random frequency whenever a new circle is created.
+6. If you want to hurt your eyes and ears, try using the [Tone.js](https://tonejs.github.io) library to play a synth sound of a random frequency whenever a new circle is created.

 Here are some example projects that have stemmed from this project: